-Magdalena is a blue-collar town, with 49.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Magdalena is a village of transportation and shipping workers, service providers, and sales and office workers.
-There are especially a lot of people living in Magdalena who work in sales jobs (18.83%), healthcare suport services (9.09%), and food service (5.84%).
+Because occupations involving physical labor dominate the local economy, Magdalena is generally considered to be a blue-collar town.
+39.31% of the Magdalena workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Magdalena is a village of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Magdalena who work in sales jobs (23.12%), law enforcement and fire fighting (10.98%), and food service (9.83%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Magdalena has relatively fewer families with younger children, and/or college students.
 Combined, this makes Magdalena a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Magdalena in 2010 was $21,195, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,780 for a family of four.
-However, Magdalena contains both very wealthy and poor people as well.
+The per capita income in Magdalena in 2010 was $20,399, which is upper middle income relative to New Mexico, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,596 for a family of four.

-Magdalena is a somewhat ethnically-diverse village.
+Magdalena is an extremely ethnically-diverse village.
 The people who call Magdalena home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Magdalena, accounting for 59.70% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Magdalena residents report their race to be White, followed by Native American.
-Magdalena also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 51.90% of the village’s residents.
-Important ancestries of people in Magdalena include German, Irish, European, and Slavic.
+Important ancestries of people in Magdalena include Irish, German, European, and Yugoslavian.

-The most common language spoken in Magdalena is English.
-Other important languages spoken here include Spanish and Navajo.
+The most common language spoken in Magdalena is Spanish.
+Other important languages spoken here include English and Navajo.